mtlynch/mtlynch.io/content/posts/tinypilot-redesign/index.md

 ### Agree on timelines

-At the start of the project, I asked how long the agency expected it to take.
+At the start of design work, I asked how long the agency expected it to take.
 They said it was up to me.
 I might love their first pitch, or I could reject everything for weeks.
 That was sensible, so I didn't push for a more exact timeline.

-I mistakenly let my loose attitude on design timelines carry over into the development work.
-I should have pressed the developers to share rough estimates of each task with the understanding that we'd revisit scope if a task ballooned far beyond our expectations.
+I mistakenly let that loose attitude carry into the development work.
+I should have pressed the developers to share estimates of each task and agree that we'd revisit scope if it ballooned far beyond our expectations.
+That would have prevented situations like [the five-week refactoring quest](#the-one-week-task-that-took-five-weeks) that was only supposed to take a few days.

 ### Require a shared view of billable hours